nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 # Clinic Mate User Guide

-Clinic Mate is a **desktop app for managing contacts in a clinic, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Clinic Mate is a **desktop app for managing contacts in a clinic, optimized for use via a  **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Clinic Mate can get manage your patients' contact faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />